canonical/paas-app-charmer/sdk-docs/tutorials/flask.md

       type: string
 ```

-Now, in your Multipass VM shell, inside the charm directory, repack the charm,
+2. Then, in your Multipass VM shell, inside the charm directory, repack the charm, then
-refresh it in the Juju model, and inspect the results:
+refresh it in the Juju model, and verify that the newly defined configuration option exists and works:

 ```bash
 # Repack the charm, the old .charm file will be overwritten